-Underneath the Elephant Age graph is the active subjects section.
+Underneath the Elephant Age graph is the Active Curriculum section.
 These are the subjects that your children are actively working on; percent completion metrics are also displayed.
-If you click on any of these subjects, it opens more information with playtime statistics for that subject, as well as exactly what we are trying to teach in that subject.
-Underneath this information are the milestones that are within the subject and the percent completion of each milestone, so that you can tell when the Elephant Age is about to change.
-If you click on a milestone, we provide detailed information on the milestone.
-We also provide activities that your child is currently working on and activities within that milestone that your child may be struggling with, so that you can be aware of what they need to work on.
+If you click on any of these subjects, it opens more information with playtime statistics for that subject, as well as a description of what we are trying to teach in that subject.
+Underneath this information are the milestones that are within that subject, and the percent completion of each milestone, so that you can tell when the Elephant Age is about to change.
+If you click on a milestone, we provide detailed information about that milestone.
+We also display the activities that your child is currently working on and which activities your child may be struggling with, so that you can be aware of what they need to work on.